 REDEEM NOW: The Advantage to Posting Coupons Online

-Coupons are a crucial part of any direct mail campaign when it comes to attracting new customers and retaining existing ones.
+Coupons are a crucial part of any shared media products campaign when it comes to attracting new customers and retaining existing ones.
 67% of unaddressed print advertising pieces, that Canadians receive, are either: read, saved for later, or used immediately*2.
 Today, most people have access to the internet and it has become a new outlet for businesses to advertise.
 There are advantages to posting coupons online:

 Supplying customers with online coupons, allows businesses to reach a large potential customer base.
 Coupon websites are sometimes referred to as “social coupon websites”, because of the role the internet plays in spreading information and the possibility of a deal going ‘viral’.